jmwileydev/JMWToolkit.MVVM/JMWToolkit.MVVM/JMWToolkit.MVVM.md

 ##### Summary

 Static StringHelpers.
 I am sure this class will grow over time.
 For now two simple routines to load a string resource.
+I am not thrilled about this class using the Application.Current.FindResource.

 <a name='M-JMWToolkit-MVVM-Helpers-StringResourceHelpers-FormatStringResource-System-String,System-Object[]-'></a>
 ### FormatStringResource(formatId,args) `method`